 Acting as a witness in a case can sometimes be a dangerous activity, especially when there are people who don’t want you to talk.
-Witness protection programs exist to ensure witness safety, and to protect them from those who would harm then for the testimony they would give.
+Witness protection programs exist to ensure witness safety and protect witnesses from those who would harm them for testifying.
 These programs exist at both the federal and the state level, though the federal program is the most well known.

-Through WITSEC, witnesses also receive 24-hour protection when they actually give testimony at trial, or when they attend any other “high-threat” event or court proceeding.
+Through WITSEC, witnesses also receive 24-hour protection when they actually give testimony at trial or when attending any other “high-threat” event or court proceeding.
 At these times, for example, armed guards provide physical security when the witness travels to the courthouse.
-The witness might also be sequestered in a secret location before and during the trial, and then transitioned into their new life after the trial concludes.
+The witness might also be sequestered in a secret location before and during the trial and then transitioned into their new life after the trial concludes.

 The decision to allow a witness to receive protective services lies with the Office of the Attorney General.
-(18 United States Code section 3521.)
-The U.S. Department of Justice: Office of Enforcement Operations, or OEO, is responsible for authorizing or approving protective services for any witness, or the immediate family of any witness, who provides testimony in a case.
+The U.S. Department of Justice's Office of Enforcement Operations (OEO) is responsible for authorizing or approving protective services for any witness, or the immediate family of any witness, who provides testimony in a case.
 If the witness’s testimony is essential to the case, and if the act of testifying places the witness’s life, or the life of his or her family, in jeopardy, the OEO can offer the witness protection through the WITSEC program.

 The Attorney General’s Office has identified specific types of cases in which a witness can be allowed into the WITSEC program.
 These include:

-Sometimes witnesses provide testimony while they are incarcerated, or become incarcerated after entering the WITSEC program.
+Sometimes witnesses provide testimony while they are incarcerated, or a witness becomes incarcerated after entering the WITSEC program.
 In such cases, the Federal Bureau of Prisons provides the witness with protective services.
-Incarcerated witnesses are often placed in Protective Custody Units, or PCUs, within federal prisons.
-These PCUs house onlywitnesses in the WITSEC program, and are separated from other prison facilities.
+Incarcerated witnesses are often placed in Protective Custody Units (PCUs) within federal prisons.
+These PCUs house only witnesses in the WITSEC program and are separated from other prison facilities.

-For example, in a domestic violence case brought in a state court, the witness may be a former romantic partner of the accused.
-If the accused threatens or endangers the witness, that witness typically won't qualify for the federal WITSEC program because the case is in a state court, even though he or she is in danger.
+For example, in a domestic violence case brought in a state court, the witness might be a former romantic partner of the accused.
+Because the case is in a state court (not a federal court), even if the accused threatens or endangers the witness, the witness typically won't qualify for the federal WITSEC program.
 In such cases, the witness could be provided protective services from the state witness protection program.

 Even though witness protection services protect you from physical harm, they do not, and cannot, protect you from every possible consequence you might face once you become a witness.
 Prosecutors and law enforcement officials focus on securing criminal convictions, and they can try to coerce you into doing something you aren’t comfortable with if they believe it will help their case.
 If you are a witness or are considering talking to government officials, you need an attorney by your side.
 Unlike everyone else you encounter in the legal process, your lawyer’s sole job is to be there to protect your interests.